 Please contact Linda Brosch, Association Team Leader at 315-963-7286 with questions.

-This position is a part-time, non-exempt position - 85.7% FTE.
+This position is a full-time, non-exempt position - 100% FTE, 35 hours per week.
 This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.

 Associate's Degree or equivalent education (High School Diploma/GED and 1 year of transferrable program/functional experience).

 Experience relevant to the role of the position.

 Ability to meet travel requirements of the position.

 Ability to work flexible hours which may include evenings and/or weekends, as appropriate.